 1997-U.S. 98 min.
 Color.
 Produced by Walter F. Parkes, Laurie MacDonald.
 Directed by Barry Sonnenfeld.
 Screenplay: Ed Solomon.
 Comic Book: Lowell Cunningham.
 Music: Danny Elfman.
 Song: “Men in Black” (performed by Will Smith).
 Makeup: Rick Baker, David LeRoy Anderson.
 Cast: Tommy Lee Jones (K), Will Smith (J), Linda Fiorentino (Laurel Weaver), Rip Torn, Vincent D’Onofrio, Tony Shalhoub.

 Trivia: Chris O’Donnell and Clint Eastwood were allegedly considered for the leads; Quentin Tarantino for directing duties.
-Followed by two sequels, starting with Men in Black II (2002), and an animated TV series in 1997.
+Followed by two sequels, starting with Men in Black II (2002), a spin-off (Men in Black International (2019)) and an animated TV series in 1997.

 Oscar: Best Makeup.